Bagoum/danmokou/README.md

 To build/run this project, follow the following steps:

 - Install Unity version 2020.1.f1 or later.
 - Run `git submodule update --init --recursive`.
-This imports code from SiMP which has some useful default values for getting started.
-This is not required but will help as a reference. (**Note: the SiMP repository is currently private, so this command won't work.**)
+This imports code from SiMP and my challenge-scene game jam project which have some useful default values for getting started.
+This is not required but will help as a reference.
+(Note: the Yukari/Junko script in Assets/MiniProjects has some dependencies on the SiMP repository.)
 - Open Scenes/BasicSceneOPENME
   - Import TextMeshPro essentials (You should see a prompt to do this as soon as you open the scene)
 - You may need to run the project, stop the project, and run it again to fix lingering metadata bugs in UXML.
 - (Optional) Build the F# project in the `FS` folder targeted at 4.7.2.
 I have provided DLLs so you don't have to do this unless you make changes to the F# code.
   - Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Plugins/Self/Core`
 - To edit behavior scripts, you should use Notepad++ with the `notepadPlusPlus.xml` language definition.
 The language name is "BDSL".
 To update the language definition, copy it directly into `AppData/Roaming/Notepad++/userDefineLangs`.
+- You may want to delete `Assets/TextMesh Pro/Resources/TMP Settings`, as DMK contains an alternate settings object in `Assets/Resources`.

 # Documentation